 - Potato flakes, pre-made pastries, buns, bread, biscuits, pizza dough

-- some canned tomato products
+- some canned tomato products, especially sun-dried tomato products

 - Pre-sliced fruit, potatoes, etc. (Think: those little packs of sliced apples that don’t brown)